ostik16/contract-administrator/README.md

 ### Contracts/Client/Advisors

 At the bottom of the application is a navigation which enables you to switch between different views:
-- In `Contract` view you can see all contracts.
+- In `Contracts` view you can see all contracts.
 - In `Clients` view you can see all clients.
 - In `Advisors` view you can see all advisors.